WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

  * https://github.com/uport-project/specs/blob/develop/messages/shareresp.md

-## Example DID Auth response (in JSON-LD Verifiable Credentials format)
+## JSON-LD Verifiable Credentials format

 The following Verifiable Credential contains a claim of a certain public key as a property of the _identity owner_.